sunwize/dev-inte/README.md

 We use Nuxt as a JavaScript framework (VueJS), the application and the working environment are already created.
 `yarn dev` allows you to start the development environment.

 Nuxt : https://nuxtjs.org/

+### Installation (can use npm too)
+1. Clone project
+2. yarn install
+3. yarn dev

+You can work on pages/index.vue (root of application)